 Seasonality.
 Typically, our revenue is lowest in the first quarter of the year because cold, snowy or wet conditions can create challenging working environments that are more costly for our customers or cause delays on projects.
 Second quarter revenue is typically higher than those in the first quarter, as some projects begin, but continued cold and wet weather can often impact productivity.
 Third quarter revenue is typically the highest of the year, as a greater number of projects are underway and operating conditions, including weather, are normally more accommodating.
 Project geographic location will also dictate how seasonality affects productivity and timing.
 Also, the holiday season and inclement weather can sometimes cause delays during the fourth quarter, reducing revenue and increasing costs.
-See "Risks Factors - Risks Related to Our Business and Industry - Our business is seasonal and is affected by adverse weather conditions and the spending patterns of our customers, exposing us to variable quarterly results."
+See "Risk Factors - Risks Related to Our Business and Industry - Our business is seasonal and is affected by adverse weather conditions and the spending patterns of our customers, exposing us to variable quarterly results."

 Our Ability to Fulfill Backlog Orders.
-Our backlog consists of the estimated amount of services to be completed from future work on uncompleted contracts or work that has been awarded with contracts still being negotiated.
+Our backlog consists of the estimated amount of services to be completed from future work on uncompleted contracts or work that has been awarded with executed contracts, including our pro-rata share of work to be performed by unconsolidated joint ventures, less the joint venture partners' pro-rata share of work to be performed by consolidated joint ventures.
 It also includes revenue from change orders and renewal options.
 Most of our contracts are cancelable on short or no advance notice.
 Reductions in backlog due to cancellation by a customer, or for other reasons, could significantly reduce the revenue that we actually receive from contracts in backlog.
 In the event of a project cancellation, we may be reimbursed for certain costs, but we typically have no contractual right to the total revenues reflected in our backlog.
 Backlog amounts are determined based on target price estimates that incorporate historical trends, anticipated seasonal impacts, experience from similar projects and from communications with our customers.
 These estimates may prove inaccurate, which could cause estimated revenue to be realized in periods later than originally expected, or not at all.
 As a result, our backlog as of any particular date is an uncertain indicator of future revenue and earnings.
 In addition, contracts included in our backlog may not be profitable.
 If our backlog fails to materialize, our business, financial condition, results of operations and cash flows could be materially and adversely affected.
 See "Risk Factors - Risks Related to Our Projects - Amounts included in our backlog may not result in actual revenue or translate into profits.
 Our backlog is subject to cancellation and unexpected adjustments and therefore is an uncertain indicator of future results of operations."